sephiroth74/picasso/ALESSANDRO_CRUGNOLA_CHANGELOG.md

 basically you can pass an option to skip the resize operation if the loaded bitmap is smaller than the passed `targetWidth` and `targetHeight`.

-Moreover one of the 2 arguments can be '0'.
-This will resize the image using the other non-zero argument and the image will be scaled keeping its ratio.

 Added another method to resize the image by its largest side.

 	public RequestCreator resizeByMaxSide(int targetSize, boolean onlyIfBigger);